Oregon and Washington:

 Allowing Chaos To Flow Through Structure (relaxing rigidity)

 The basis of confidence is trust.
 Self-confidence is technically just "self-trust."
 When one trusts themselves, the rest begins to fall into place.
 Through exploration and tool acquisition in a therapeutic environment, the individual can build confidence in themselves and their external relationships.
 They will learn to create goals and meet them.
-Discover what it is that is causing symptoms such as depression or anxiety, and get to the root of things so they can be free of their suffering rather than just masking the symptoms (Effective tools can be taught for coping, too!).
+Discover what it is that is causing symptoms such as depression or anxiety, and get to the root of things so they can be free of their suffering rather than just masking the symptoms.